svoop/aipp/README.md

 tr.line
 ```

-:warning: Make sure you have build Nokogumbo `--with-libxml2`.
+⚠️ Make sure you have build Nokogumbo `--with-libxml2`.
 Otherwise, all elements will report line number `0` and therefore render OFMX documents invalid.
 See the [Nokogumbo README](https://github.com/rubys/nokogumbo/blob/master/README.md#flavors-of-nokogumbo) for more on this.

 ### Errors

 You should `fail` on fatal problems.
-The `-E` command line argument will open a Pry session when such an error occurs.
+The `-e` command line argument will open a Pry session when such an error occurs.
 Issue errors as usual:

 ```ruby
 fail "my message"